 You can also earn continuing education credit by attending the conference online via live streaming.

 (Contact Hours/CEUs vary)

 NCFR-sponsored webinars that cover a variety of topics and content areas can be watched live or viewed later for continuing education credit ("Tips for Applying for CFLE Program Approval" and all NCFR Annual Conference "How to" webinars are not eligible for credit).
-Contact Maddie Hansen for more information.
+Contact Emily Vang for more information.

 The National Adoption Competency Mental Health Training Initiative (NTI) has developed two state-of-the-art, standardized, web-based trainings to build the capacity of child welfare and mental health professionals in all states, tribes, and territories to effectively support children, youth, and their foster, adoptive, and guardianship families.
 Two on-demand training options are available for free through the University of Maryland and the U.S. Children's Bureau (beginning Sept.
 30, 2019).

 - 20-hour course (Approved for 20 hours of CFLE continuing education credit)

 - 25-hour course (Approved for 25 hours of CFLE continuing education credit)

 NTI was funded through a cooperative agreement between the U.S. Children's Bureau, and the Center for Adoption Support and Education.

 Grow a Strong Family, Inc. is a charitable non-profit social service agency which provides customized Family Life Education services to families uprooted by mental illnesses in loved ones.
 Their primary focus is on education and prevention.

 The Replanting Lives series is designed for professionals who work with caregivers of loved ones with mental illness and brain disorders.
 This is an online self-paced training program that focuses on supporting adult and elderly family members through structured 90-minute sessions incorporating skills, exercises, and resources from the comprehensive content of the following three modules: